MicrosoftDocs/visualstudio-docs/docs/ide/reference/generate-xml-documentation-comments.md

 ## Enable documentation generation

-To enable documentation generation, select **Generate a file containing API documentation** on the **Build** > **Output** tab of your project's properties.
+To enable documentation generation, select the **Generate a file containing API documentation** checkbox on the **Build** > **Output** tab of your project's properties.

-By default, a documentation file named the same as your assembly with an *.xml* file extension is generated in the same directory as the assembly.
-If you want to configure a non-default name or location for the  file, enter or browse to an alternate location under **XML documentation file path**.
+By default, the documentation file is named the same as your assembly with an *.xml* file extension and placed in the same directory as the assembly.
+If you want to configure a nondefault name or location for the  file, enter or browse to an alternate location under **XML documentation file path**.

 Alternatively, you can add the [GenerateDocumentationFile](/dotnet/core/project-sdk/msbuild-props#generatedocumentationfile) or [DocumentationFile](/dotnet/core/project-sdk/msbuild-props#documentationfile) properties to your *.csproj*, *.vbproj*, or *.fsproj* file.
 Set `GenerateDocumentationFile` to `true` to generate a documentation file with the default name and location.
 Add the `DocumentationFile` property to specify a different name or location.